 - Admittance into the University of Louisiana at Lafayette’s Graduate School.

-- Submit Graduate Record Examination (GRE) scores.
+- *Submit Graduate Record Examination (GRE) scores.
 Admissions will not be based solely on this score, but rather upon complete examination of all application materials. *The GRE requirement is waived for applicants who graduated from UL Lafayette with a cumulative GPA of 3.0 or higher.

 - Provide contact information on your application for three sources who will submit letters of reference.
 We highly encourage applicants to seek out references who are familiar with their academic work.